 At the desert camp, some more fun activities await you including sandboarding, quad biking, and camel riding.
 People can also get their hands painted with henna, take pictures wearing the Arabic attire and smoke a shisha.
 Entertaining performances by belly and Tanoura dancers are also one of the highlights of the evening.

-Before you head back to your hotel or home, you would be treated with a delicious BBQ dinner with the choicest of dishes from the Arabic and Emirati cuisine.
+Before you head back to your hotel or home, you would be treated with a delicious BBQ dinner with the choicest of dishes from Arabic and Emirati cuisine.

 Enjoy a Dhow Cruise Dinner

 Another unique thing to do in Dubai is to go on a dhow cruise dinner.
 This happens at Dubai Marina and the Dubai Creek, and both places offer more or less the same experience.

 The dhow is a traditional boat that was used for transportation in the olden times.
 Today, they have been converted into restaurants that sail along the Dubai Creek or Marina.

 During the two-hour cruise, you get to see the beautiful sights of the city, have a hearty buffet meal and enjoy the performance of the Tanoura dancer.
 The dhow cruise dinner is a great way to have a quiet dinner with your friends and family or to have a romantic date with your partner.

 Fabulous theme and water parks dot the city of Dubai, so much so that you are spoilt with choice.
 Dubai offers some of the best theme and water parks in the world that are complete with thrilling rides and state-of-the-art facilities.